ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/03_non-linear_and_ensemble_models/05_multi-class_classification_theory.md

 ### 5.1.
 Choosing a Strategy: OvA vs. OvO
 * **OvA (or OvR)** is simple and is the default in `scikit-learn`.
 It scales well as the number of classes grows, as it only requires `k` classifiers.
-* **OvO** requires training `k * (k-1) / 2` classifiers, which can be computatively expensive if `k` is large.
+* **OvO** requires training `k * (k-1) / 2` classifiers, which can be computationally expensive if `k` is large.
 However, it can be more efficient for algorithms (like kernelized SVMs) that don't scale well with the size of the dataset, because each classifier is trained on a smaller subset of the data (only two classes at a time).

 ### 5.2.
 Algorithms with Native Support
 Some algorithms are inherently multi-class and do not require OvA/OvO: